Buying or selling a home?

-I like to provide buyers with an outline of the entire deal so they'll know exactly what they can expect.
+I like to furnish buyers with an overview of the whole deal so they'll understand exactly what they can expect.

-When you start your search, you'll probably want to make an outline of items you need to have, get an idea of what school districts you want to live in, and begin working on your budget.
+When you start your search, you'll probably want to make a check list of features you want to have, get a plan of what neighborhoods and school districts you want to live in, and begin planning your budget.